Keeping Employees Safe & Satisfied: Keys to Training in the Packaging Industry

 Skip ahead a hundred years from its founding and today you have Reynolds Group Holdings – a New Zealand-based company that employs more than 10,000 people across 127 facilities in 35 countries.
 With a customer base of national and international brands, they supply a wide range of package formats and offer a progressive portfolio of packaging technologies to their customers.

-They chose SAP Litmos Training to meet the needs of the entire organization.
+They chose Litmos Training to meet the needs of the entire organization.
 The solution offered dramatic improvements over their previous LMS, which required numerous manual processes including using spreadsheets and paper for tracking employee training.

 Training at Reynolds Group

 One of the company’s most stringent training requirements is to deliver job-specific training according to OSHA mandates.
 This is a tall order because training needs to be assigned by role across different locations to both salaried employees and hourly workers – two groups that have different learning requirements to remain compliant and perform their jobs safely and legally.

 Additionally, beyond mandatory compliance and safety training, the company is committed to providing team members opportunities for personal and professional growth through learning and development initiatives.
 To deliver on these commitments, they needed the power of a sophisticated, but easy-to-use learning management system that allows workers in any role to access and embrace training as a regular component of their jobs.